yelouafi/focused/README.md

 ## When the match can't always succeed

 As I mentioned, the previous case was not a total Isomorphism because JSON strings aren't always parsed to JS objects.
 So, as you may expect, we need to introduce another fancy name, this time our optic is called a `Prism`.
-Which is an Isomorphism that may fail when going from the source to the target (but which always succeed when going back).
+Which is an Isomorphism that may fail when going from the source to the target (but which always succeeds when going back).

 A simple way to create a Prism is the `simplePrism` function.
 It's like `iso` but you return `null` when the conversion fails.